-Biological transmutation has been postulated by several groups of workers in microbial systems^{1, 2}.
-Quantizing structures of optimal size and shape are necessary for non barrier nuclear interactions.
+Biological transmutation has been postulated by several groups of workers in microbial systems.
+1,2 Quantizing structures of optimal size and shape are necessary for non barrier nuclear interactions.
 The situation is realized in microbial cultures.
 During the growth process, the replication of DNA and other biomacromolecules takes place.
 In the region of growth, the interatomic potential holes with slowly changing sizes are constantly appearing and in this situation non barrier nuclear interactions can take place.
 Actinidic archaea has been described in human systems from our laboratory and function as cellular endosymbionts regulating multiple cellular functions.
 The actinidic archaea utilizes an alternate biochemistry depended on actinides for enzyme catalysis.
 The seashores of Kerala are rich in actinidic elements present as rutile, illmenite and monazite.
 The actinidic archaea is an endosymbiont of the human cell and it is possible that the organism can mediate biological transmutation.
 Transmutation of magnesium to calcium can serve as a mechanism of regulation of the neuro-immuno-endocrine system.
-Deficiency of magnesium is seen in neurodegenerations-alzheimer's disease, parkinson's disease and motor neuron disease3.
-The actinidic archaea can exist as nanoarchaea which can undergo magnetite and calcium mineralization.
+Deficiency of magnesium is seen in degenerations, malignancy, metabolic syndrome x, psychiatric disorders and immune disease.3 The actinidic archaea can exist as nanoarchaea which can undergo magnetite and calcium mineralization.
 It is possible that magnesium is being transmuted biologically to calcium to produce amounts sufficient for calcium mineralization.
-Calcified nanoarchaea can produce a systemic immune activation contributing to the diverse pathologies of neurodegenerations-alzheimer's disease, parkinson's disease and motor neuron disease.
-This section studies the biological transmutation of magnesium to calcium and cerium.
+Calcified nanoarchaea can produce a systemic immune activation contributing to the diverse pathologies of degenerations, malignancy, metabolic syndrome x, psychiatric disorders and immune disease to study biological transmutation of magnesium to calcium and cerium.
 The results are presented in this paper.